HaonanYin/coursera-web/index.md

 # Welcome

 This is a page built for Coursera course: HTML, CSS, and JavaScript for Web Developers.
-You can find my assignments down there.
+You can find my assignments below.
 Have a great day!

 # Assignments
+All assignments I did for this course are listed below.
 ## Module 2
 https://haonanyin.github.io/coursera-web/module2_solution/index.html
 ## Module 3